Madeleines

 clarified butter is called for in a recipe, use that.
 Below is a recipe

-for Honey Madeleines, a pleasing flavor for these special cookies.
+for Honey Lemon Madeleines, a pleasing flavor for these special cookies.

 Honey Madeleines